Lamu © Jennifer Wu

 A dhow trip is a mandatory holiday outing and sailing around the little islands or to the beautiful beaches is a memorable experience.
 There are plenty of tour guides ready to show tourists around the archipelago by dhow, and visitors can find them along the seafront by looking for the bright blue shirts of the Promise/Ahadi organisation.
 The Takwa ruins on Manda Island and ancient settlements on Pate are great attractions to visit.
 Shela Beach, on the north end of Lamu island, is a beautiful white sand beach popular for sunbathing and watersports.
 For a sense of local history and Swahili culture, visitors can explore the Lamu Museum, the Swahili House Museum, or Lamu Fort.

-Unfortunately, safety in Lamu is a concern as Somalian pirates are becoming increasingly active in the area.
+Unfortunately, safety in Lamu has been a concern in recent years as Somalian pirates have been active in the area.
+It is best to do some thorough research before travelling.